 Sure, we live in a digital age, but try taking a step back from your screens to give thanks the good ol’ fashioned way.
-Even in a world of highly advanced technology, when it comes to marketing, customers tend to open direct mail at a rate that’s 10-30 times higher than email.
-With our new postcards, you can print, stamp, and mail—all automated, of course—your “thank you” to people around the world for as little as 75 cents a card.
-Send a holiday greeting, a fun staff photo, or a special offer to make it worthwhile.
+Even in a world of highly advanced technology, 73% of American consumers say they prefer being contacted by brands via direct mail because they can read it whenever they want.
+With our postcards, you can print, stamp, and mail—all automated, of course—your “thank you” to people around the world for as little as 75 cents a card.
+Send a friendly greeting, a fun staff photo, or a special offer to make it worthwhile.
 Your customers will appreciate the fact that you’re trying to make a real, tangible connection.

 Raise the customer service stakes